ModManagerMC/ModManager/Readme.md

 # ModManager

-Extends [ModManager](https://github.com/TerraformersMC/ModMenu) with a new tab for installing, removing and updating mods.
+Extends [Mod Menu](https://github.com/TerraformersMC/ModMenu) with a new tab for installing, removing and updating mods.

 Features: